-Temer calls graft charge a 'fiction' that will hurt Brazil's economy
+Brazil's Temer calls graft charge a 'fiction' as crisis deepens

-BRASILIA President Michel Temer called a corruption charge filed against him by Brazil's top prosecutor a "fiction" on Tuesday, as the nation faced deepening political turmoil under its first sitting head of state to be formally accused of a committing a crime.
+BRASILIA (Reuters) - President Michel Temer called a corruption charge filed against him by Brazil’s top prosecutor a “fiction” on Tuesday, as the nation’s political crisis deepened under the second president faced with possible removal from office in just over a year.

-Temer, who was charged Monday night with arranging to receive millions of dollars in bribes, said the move would have a negative impact on Brazil's economic recovery, possibly paralyzing efforts at reform.
+Temer, who was charged Monday night with arranging to receive millions of dollars in bribes, said the move would hurt Brazil’s economic recovery and possibly paralyze efforts at reform.

-The conservative leader said executives of the world's biggest meatpacker, JBS SA, who accused him in plea-bargain testimony of arranging to take 38 million reais ($11.4 million) in bribes in the coming months, did so only to escape jail for their own crimes.
+The conservative leader said executives of the world’s biggest meatpacker, JBS SA , who accused him in plea-bargain testimony of arranging to take 38 million reais ($11.47 million) in bribes in the coming months, did so only to escape jail for their own crimes.

 “I have been charged with taking bribes without ever having received a cent,” Temer said in a nationally televised speech.
 “I’ve never seen any of that money and I have never taken part in planning to commit any crimes.”

+He added: “I tell you, my friends, without any fear of error, that this charge is a fiction.”

-Under Brazilian law, now that top prosecutor Rodrigo Janot has charged Temer, it is up to the House of Deputies to vote on whether or not to allow the Supreme Court to try the leader, who replaced impeached leftist President Dilma Rousseff just over a year ago.
+Under Brazilian law, now that Prosecutor General Rodrigo Janot has charged Temer, it is up to the House of Deputies to vote on whether or not to allow the Supreme Court to try the leader, who replaced impeached leftist President Dilma Rousseff last year.

 Two-thirds of the lower house must vote against Temer for his trial to occur.